Check out how easy it is to build this DIY Coat Rack with Shelf–and faux shiplap!

 I was supporting this shelf with two small corbels and I stained everything to match the back panel before assembling.

-Once the glue had had time to cure enough to keep them in place, I used a few 2″ wood screws from the back side for a little extra security.
+Once the glue had had time to cure enough to keep them in place, I used a couple 2″ wood screws from the back side to secure them in place.

-Then, I centered the shelf on the corbels and used a couple 2″ screws to secure the shelf in place.
+Then, I centered the shelf on the corbels and used a couple 2″ screws to secure it to them.

 Step 5: Attach to the Wall